Perdu/nv14_TAS/README.md

 - [tasvideos.org: Running Flash games in libTAS](https://tasvideos.org/Forum/Topics/20547)

 ## Todo
-- add a generic .sol file to unlock all levels and be able to work episode-per-episode
 - make lua scripts to get information such as x;y positions, speed etc.
 - TAS the remaining 450 levels ;)